spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 To implement this feature you:

-* Define a new [SpatialOS entity]({{urlRoot}}/content/glossary#spatialos-entity) called `HealthPickup` and define its [component data]({{urlRoot}}/content/glossary#spatialos-component).
+* Define a new [SpatialOS entity]({{urlRoot}}/content/glossary#spatialos-entity) called `HealthPickup` and define its [component properties]({{urlRoot}}/content/glossary#spatialos-component).
 * Add `HealthPickup` entities to the [snapshot]({{urlRoot}}/content/glossary#snapshot) so they appear in the [SpatialOS world]({{urlRoot}}/content/glossary#spatialos-world) at startup.
 * Write logic so that health packs grant health to players.

 ## Open the FPS Starter Project in your Unity Editor
 1. Launch your Unity Editor.
-It should automatically detect the project but if it doesn't, select **Open** and then select `gdk-for-unity-fps-starter-project/workers/unity`.
+1. It should automatically detect the project but if it doesn't, select **Open** and then select `gdk-for-unity-fps-starter-project/workers/unity`.

-## Define a new entity type
+## Define a new entity

-Every SpatialOS entity consists of SpatialOS components, defined in the project's [schema]({{urlRoot}}/content/glossary#schema).
+SpatialOS entities are made up of SpatialOS components, which store properties (data) associated with that entity.
+Components are defined in your project's [schema]({{urlRoot}}/content/glossary#schema).<br>

-Existing entities in the FPS Starter Project, such as the `Player` entity type, have components for movement, health, shooting and other mechanics.
-The project is constructed from GDK packages, such as the `SpatialOS GDK Health` package, which you can open from within the Unity project.
-In many of these packages you will find a `schema` folder, with files like `health.schema`.

-### Entity components

-We will give your health pack entities two pieces of data by defining it in a new component:

-* The amount of health the pack will grant.
-* A flag indicating whether the health pack is active, or has been consumed.

-Create a `schema` directory in your project root, if it doesn't already exist.
-Then create a `pickups` directory within that.

-<%(#Expandable title="Where is my 'project root'?")%>Your SpatialOS 'project root' is the top-level directory which also contains your `spatialos.json` configuration file and a directory called `workers` that contains the FPS Unity project.
-You will not be able to see this directory from within your Unity Editor, and should use your file manager to create your new directory.<%(/Expandable)%>
+Let's create a new type of entity:

+1. Using your file manager, navigate to `gdk-for-unity-fps-starter-project/schema`, then create a `pickups` directory.
-Within your `schema/pickups/` directory, create a new file called `health_pickup.schema` and paste in the following definition:
+1. Within your `gdk-for-unity-fps-starter-project/schema/pickups/` directory, create a new file called `health_pickup.schema`.
+1. Paste in the following definition and save the file:

 ```
 package pickups;